Starting with Python

 To use Miniconda download the installer from Miniconda (remember to scroll down under Anaconda)

 The installation process is similar to that of Anaconda.
 Once the installation is complete, you will find the Anaconda Prompt among your programs.
-This prompt serves as your interface for installing Python packages and creating environments (we will see below how to do so).
+This prompt serves as your interface for installing Python packages and creating environments.
+To verify everything’s working properly, simply type conda

 Installing python packages